Our watersheds reflect environmental health. 95% of the hops you source from us are certified Salmon-Safe.

-Salmon-Safe was founded in 1996 with the mission to transform land management practices so Pacific salmon can thrive in West Coast watersheds.
-This effort is vital, when you consider the fact that wild salmon are in decline globally with just 10% of fish returning to West Coat watersheds compared to their historic abundance.
+Founded in 1997, Salmon-Safe’s mission is to transform land management practices so Pacific salmon can thrive in West Coast watersheds.
+This effort is vital, when you consider the fact that wild salmon are in decline globally with just 10% of native fish returning to West Coast watersheds compared to their historic abundance.

 According to Salmon Safe Co-Founder, Dan Kent, 80% of the pollution in the Willamette River comes from non-point source runoff—which means it comes from agricultural fields or city streets.
 To date, Kent says there isn’t data to show what percentage to attribute to each source, “but we know the agricultural impacts can be profound.”

 This reality resonated with Gayle Goschie, third generation hop grower and one of our original farm partners.
 Goschie Farms was the first hop farm to achieve Salmon-Safe certification.
 This inspired us to encourage other growers to do the same.
 Many other hop farms have followed suit including our largest grower and long-time partner Coleman Agriculture, and one of our newest growers Sodbuster Farms.
-Roy Farms and Crosby Hop Farms—both certified growers and resellers of Indie Hop varieties Strata and Meridian—are also Salmon-Safe certified.
+Roy Farms and Crosby Hop Farms—both certified growers and sellers of Indie Hops variety Strata—are also Salmon-Safe certified.

 “By sourcing Indie Hops, brewers are sending a powerful message in the marketplace that they value clean water and healthy rivers.
 Indie Hops has been an essential partner in our mission to inspire hop farmers to transition to Salmon-Safe practices.”

 / DAN KENT, CO-FOUNDER & EXECUTIVE DIRECTOR @ SALMON-SAFE